shma2001gmailcom/lie-fe/README.md

 some calculations in free Lie algebra with front-end
 --------------------------------------------------------------------------
-Implemented:
+Implemented:\n
-Object representation of Lie and associative polynomials over Z or Q. parsing strings to objects operations substitutions endomorphisms of free Lie algebra
+Object representation of Lie and associative polynomials over Z or Q.\n parsing strings to objects\n operations\n substitutions\n endomorphisms of free Lie algebra\n
-Jacobi matrix of the endomorphism tests
+Jacobi matrix of the endomorphism\n tests\n